mglantz/advanced-networking-workshop/labs/lab-0/README.md

 # 0.2 Knowledge prerequisites
 This work assumes a few things from the student of the workshop, such as:
 * The person has intermediate knowledge about Ansible
+* You have basic knowledge of how to navigate and edit files in a Linux shell.
-* The person has intermediate or expert knowledge about networking, more specific, about switching and routing (level 2 to 5).
+* The person has intermediate to expert knowledge about networking, more specific, about switching and routing (level 2 to 5).
-* It's helpful if the person understands what goes into common a common networking Spine-Leaf architectures, such as:
-- VLAN
-- VXLAN
-- MLAG
-- EVPN
-- BGP

 # 0.3: What this workshop is NOT about
-This workshop will not explain networking concepts as such, but will when possible, link to external reading materials.
+This workshop will not explain networking concepts as such.
 As such, this is not a workshop which attempts to teach networking, routing or switching.

 This workshop neither tries to explain the basics of Ansible, you are expected to understand what roles, playbooks, collections are and know the differences between the different Ansible CLI and management tools such as Ansible Automation Platform.